General Geng Gong of Han Dynasty — A Legendary Hero and His Epic Returning

-Some people in this rescue army doubted if Geng and his soldiers were still alive; since the city that Geng has been protecting was located in the north of the Tianshan Mountains, a series of magnificent and gigantic mountains that were covered by snow, with the average altitude of 4000 meters.
+The Shule city that they had been protecting was located in the north of the Tianshan Mountains, a series of magnificent and gigantic mountains that were covered by snow, with an average altitude of 4000 meters.

 Crossing of Magnificent Snow Mountain to Save Geng Gong

-No one had wrote down what they had experienced crossing such a gigantic mountain under harsh weather in about 2000 years ago.
+No one recorded what they had suffered crossing such a gigantic mountain under harsh weather in about 2000 years ago.

 There were only 26 people left in this city, including General Geng Gong.